swo/16s-book/manuscript/sec04.md

 Some reasons were practical.
 OTU calling tends to involve some combination of data reduction and denoising.
 For some people, the data reduction was really important.
-Dereplication can give you hundreds of thousands of unique sequences, which can feel overwhelming.
-In earlier times, this may have been computationally overwhelming.
-You might also think that the denoising aspect of some OTU calling improves the quality of your data.
+Dereplication can give you hundreds of thousands of unique sequences, which can be intellectually or computationally overwhelming.
+One might also hope that the denoising aspect of some OTU calling improves the quality of the data.

 Some reasons are philosophical[^philo] or analytical.
-If you want to study bacterial species and were a firm believer in the idea that a 97% cluster is the best approximation of a species, then you'd want to organize your data into those approximate-species and go from there.
+If you want to study bacterial species and are a firm believer in the idea that a 97% cluster is the best approximation of a species, then you'd want to organize your data into those approximate-species and go from there.
 More generally, you'll want to organize your sequences into some operational unit (i.e., OTU) that works well